pulp-platform/dory_examples/README.md

 ------------

 ### DORY
-See Dory folder for all the requirements. gap_sdk and python packages
+See DORY folder for all the requirements. gap_sdk and python packages

 Installation
 ------------
 The execution of the dory example requires the following folders:
-1. dory_example: contains examples to launch dory.
+1. dory_example: contains examples to launch DORY.
-2. dory: repository with framework (submodule of dory_exampe)
+2. dory: repository with the framework (submodule of dory_exampe)

 Execute the following commands to clone all
 ```